PacktPublishing/Enhanced-Test-Automation-with-WebdriverIO/README.md

 This is the code repository for Enhanced Test Automation with WebdriverIO, published by Packt.

 ## What is this book about?
-WebdriverIO is a JavaScript-based testing automation framework that allows for end-to-end testing of web applications.
-It is built on Node.js and uses the WebDriver protocol to interact with various web browsers.
-Notably, WebdriverIO is compatible with modern web and mobile frameworks, making it a versatile choice for developers seeking to automate testing in diverse environments.
+This book serves as a comprehensive guide to mastering advanced WebdriverIO concepts for end-to-end testing of web applications.
+It includes custom command wrappers and implementing AI powered self-healing object strategies.
+The book is designed to augment the skillset of  Software Developer Engineers in Test (SDETs) covering aspects including dynamic data handling, detailed reporting, and integrating automated tests into CI/CD pipelines.
+It's particularly beneficial for those seeking to streamline test maintenance and automate complex test scenarios.

 This book covers the following exciting features:
 * Setting up the installation of WDIO